huggingface/blog/long-range-transformers.md

 Sinong Wang, Belinda Z. Li, Madian Khabsa, Han Fang, Hao Ma

-The goal is to reduce the complexity of the self-attention with respect to the sequence length ($$n$$) from quadratic to linear.
-This paper makes the observation that the attention matrices are low rank (i.e. they don’t contain $$n x n$$ worth of information) and explores the possibility of using high-dimensional data compression techniques to build more memory efficient Transformers.
+The goal is to reduce the complexity of the self-attention with respect to the sequence length (\\(n\\)) from quadratic to linear.
+This paper makes the observation that the attention matrices are low rank (i.e. they don’t contain \\(n x n\\) worth of information) and explores the possibility of using high-dimensional data compression techniques to build more memory efficient Transformers.

 The theoretical foundations of the proposed approach are based on the Johnson-Lindenstrauss lemma.
 Let’s consider m points in a high-dimensional space.
-We want to project them to a low-dimensional space while preserving the structure of the dataset (i.e. the mutual distances between points) with a margin of error $$\varepsilon$$.
-The Johnson-Lindenstrauss lemma states we can choose a small dimension $$k \sim 8 \log(m) / \varepsilon^2$$ and find a suitable projection into Rk in polynomial time by simply trying random orthogonal projections.
+We want to project them to a low-dimensional space while preserving the structure of the dataset (i.e. the mutual distances between points) with a margin of error \\(\varepsilon\\).
+The Johnson-Lindenstrauss lemma states we can choose a small dimension \\(k \sim 8 \log(m) / \varepsilon^2\\) and find a suitable projection into Rk in polynomial time by simply trying random orthogonal projections.

 Linformer projects the sequence length into a smaller dimension by learning a low-rank decomposition of the attention context matrix.
-The matrix multiplication of the self-attention can be then cleverly re-written such that no matrix of size $$n x n$$ needs to be ever computed and stored.
+The matrix multiplication of the self-attention can be then cleverly re-written such that no matrix of size \\(n x n\\) needs to be ever computed and stored.

 Standard transformer:

 $$\text{Attention}(Q, K, V) = \text{softmax}(Q * K) * V$$

            (n * h)	            (n * n)          (n * h)

 Linformer:

 $$\text{LinAttention}(Q, K, V) = \text{softmax}(Q * K * W^K) * W^V * V$$

            (n * h)	          	             (n * d)            (d * n)  (n * h)

 #### Main findings